iqtree/iqtree.github.io/doc/Tutorial.md

 *  `example.phy.splits`: support values in percentage for all splits (bipartitions), computed as the occurence frequencies in the bootstrap trees.
 This file is in "star-dot" format.
 *  `example.phy.splits.nex`: has the same information as  `example.phy.splits`
-but in NEXUS format, which can be viewed with the program SplitsTree.
+but in NEXUS format, which can be viewed with the program [SplitsTree](http://www.splitstree.org) to explore the conflicting signals in the data.
+So it is more informative than consensus tree, e.g. you can see how highly supported the second best conflicting split is, which had no chance to enter the consensus tree.

 >**NOTE**: UFBoot support values have a different interpretation to the standard bootstrap.
 Refer to [FAQ: UFBoot support values interpretation](Frequently-Asked-Questions#how-do-i-interpret-ultrafast-bootstrap-ufboot-support-values) for more information.